AffanBeg/Elevator-Simulator/README.md

 ## Contributing
 Contributions to the Elevator System project are welcome.
 Please contact the team members to discuss potential improvements or features.

-## Acknowledgments
-Special thanks to each team member for their contributions and to the COMP 3004 course staff for their guidance.